ysyk2021/mastering-conflict-resolution/src/chapter-3-1-2.md

-# Strategies for Effective Communication in Workplace Conflict Resolution

 Effective communication is essential in resolving workplace conflict.
 Here are some strategies that can help improve communication and resolve conflicts more effectively: